techCarpenter/brianjdevries.com/src/about.md

 - Freelance engineering.
 - Working as a handyman.

-The results were always the same: make little to no money and despise working the extra time.
+The results were always the same.
+I'd make little-to-no money and get frustrated working extra time for nothing.

 ## Things Start To Change

-One year into my career (2018), I landed a job where I wrote a little software to talk with the circuits I was building.
-I was psyched!
+One year into my career (2018), I landed a job where I wrote a little software to interface with the circuits I was building.
+I was stoked!

 But another year after that, I felt drained by the hardware part of my job.

-I was less interested in the electrical engineering aspect, but I LOVED the programming.
+I was less interested in the electrical engineering aspect, but I **loved** the programming.

 And I was still trying to find a way to make money on the side.

-My wife asked, "Why don't you try to do a side hustle with programming?"
+My wife asked, "_Why don't you try to do a side hustle with programming?_"

-**This was a turning point for me.**
+### This was a turning point for me.

 I knew enough about software to be dangerous.
 So rather than just doing something on the side, why couldn't I become a full-time software developer?

 Writing software again brought back all the excitement I originally had experienced back in college.

-I was interested in web development so I taught myself how to build websites through online resources.
+I was interested in web development.
+I found tutorials and courses to learn how to build websites through online resources.

 Almost 3 years out of college, I transitioned from engineering into a full time software programming job.